ryanallen/words-of-my-perfect-teacher/README.md

 *the'u rang*, a kind of spirit appearing like a small dwarf with only one leg.

 ## Thirty-five Buddhas
-*sangs rgyas so lnga* or *bde gshegs so lnga*, the Thirty-five Buddhas of Confession, representing the omnipresence of the [Buddhas](#buddha), ready to purify beings from their faults in all thirty-five directions of space (the four main directions, the four intermediate directions, then the eight and sixteen sub-directions, the centre, the nadir, and the zenith).
+*sangs rgyas so lnga* or *bde gshegs so lnga*, the Thirty-five Buddhas of Confession, representing the omnipresence of the [Buddhas](#buddha), ready to purify beings from their faults in all thirty-five directions of space (the four main directions, the four intermediate directions, then the eight and sixteen sub-directions, the center, the nadir, and the zenith).

 ## Thirty-three
 *gsum cu rtsa gsum*, Skt. *Trayastrimsa*, a god realm in the World of Desire, the abode of [Indra](#indra) and his thirty-two ministers.
 See [three worlds](#three-worlds).